Degeneration of endomorphisms of the complex projective space in the hybrid space: Monge-Amp ere measures of model functions on the hybrid space

-\end{theorem} By the density Theorem~\ref{thm:density}, this continuity statement is equivalent to prove for any regular admissible datum $\cG$.
-Since we have $\int \Phi_{\cG}\,d\mu_{\cF,0,\hyb} = \int g_{\cG} \, d\mu_{\cF,\NA}$ by definition, we see that the continuity is in fact a consequence of the following (more general) statement by~\eqref{eq:fndt MA}. \begin{theorem} Let $\cF$ and $\cG$ be admissible data, with $\cF$ regular.
+\end{theorem} By the Density Theorem~\ref{thm:density}, this continuity statement follows from for any regular admissible datum $\cG$.
+Since we have $\int \Phi_{\cG}\,d\mu_{0,\cF,\hyb} = \int g_{\cG} \, d\mu_{0,\cF,\hyb}$ by definition, we see that the continuity is in fact a consequence of the following (more general) statement by~\eqref{eq:fndt MA}. \begin{theorem} Let $\cF$ and $\cG$ be admissible data, with $\cF$ regular.
 Then one has

-where the sum is taken over all irreducible components $E$ of the central fiber of an scn model $\cX'$ which is a log-resolution of the fractional ideal sheaf associated to $\cF$. \end{theorem} \begin{proof} Choose any snc model $p: \cX'\to \cX$ which is a log-resolution of the vertical fractional ideal sheaf associated to $\cF$.
+where the sum is taken over all irreducible components $E$ of the central fiber of an snc model $\cX'$ which is a log-resolution of the fractional ideal sheaf associated to $\cF$. \end{theorem} \begin{proof} Choose any snc model $p: \cX'\to \cX$ which is a log-resolution of the vertical fractional ideal sheaf associated to $\cF$.
 Decompose the fractional ideal sheaf $\mathfrak{A}$ associated to $\cG$ by writing $\mathfrak{A} = \mathfrak{B} \cdot \cO_{\cX'}(-D)$ where $D$ is a vertical divisor, and $\mathfrak{B}$ is an ideal sheaf whose co-support $W$ does not contain any vertical component.
 We shall denote by $Z$ the union of $\cX'_0\cap W$ and the singular locus of the central fiber $\cX'_0$: it is a subvariety included in $\cX'_0$ that does not contain any irreducible component of the central fiber.